Lajos Petri: Life

 He spent the following twelve years of his career in Belgium, where he was regarded as a significant sculptor famous for his portraits.
 His style of figurative sculpture started to evolve here.
-He made the following sculptures in Belgium: Runner at the starting line, Life and Dancing girl (1911) – this latter can be considered as the most modern sculpture in its time.
+He made the following sculptures in Belgium: Runner at the starting line, Life and Dancing girl (1911) – the latter can be considered the most modern sculpture in its time.

-World War I affected his career as well, it forced him, as many of his colleagues to have a pause.
-Then in 1922, he participated in a group exhibition in Stockholm, which was followed by an individual exhibition in Ernst Museum in Budapest.
-Although Lajos Petri had already become a successful sculptor at international level by this time, he was not really accepted in his home country.
+World War I affected his career as well; it forced him, as many of his colleagues, to have a pause.
+Then in 1922, he participated in a group exhibition in Stockholm, which was followed by an individual exhibition in the Ernst Museum in Budapest.
+Although Lajos Petri had already become a successful sculptor at an international level by this time, he was not really accepted in his home country.

 During the period between 1925–1940, almost his entire time was consumed by submitting his applications to calls announced by the state.
-This was a bitter epoch for him as his applications, which required plenty months of work, were in most of the cases rejected by the political establishment.
+This was a bitter epoch for him as his applications, which required plenty of months of work, were in most of the cases rejected by the political establishment.

 The year 1935 brought the recognition that he had been longing for as he received the greatest order from the Hungarian state, a monumental statue, a hussar on horseback.
-In Hungary, this monument is considered as one of the greatest examples of statues in classical style commemorating historical events.
-Following this he received several orders from the state yet World War II interrupted this new, successful period of his career.
-During the disasters of the war one of his friends, Zoltán Kodály, the internationally acknowledged Hungarian composer and the president of the Hungarian Academy of Science, helped him survive the unhuman era.
-After the war Kodály, who also played a leading role of rebuilding the cultural life in Hungary, supported Petri further on.
-Petri's spirit was not broken, and finally after the war he began to receive many orders from the state.
-He also proved to be very productive in other fields, he held lectures on art: The conflict of art and the public, The role of art criticism and beauty in the new art and The real face of Michelangelo.
+In Hungary, this monument is considered one of the greatest examples of statues in classical style commemorating historical events.
+Following this, he received several orders from the state, yet World War II interrupted this new, successful period of his career.
+During the disasters of the war, one of his friends, Zoltán Kodály, the internationally acknowledged Hungarian composer and the president of the Hungarian Academy of Science, helped him survive the inhumane era.
+After the war, Kodály, who also played a leading role in rebuilding the cultural life in Hungary, supported Petri further on.
+Petri's spirit was not broken, and finally, after the war, he began to receive many orders from the state.
+He also proved to be very productive in other fields; he held lectures on art: The conflict of art and the public, The role of art criticism and beauty in the new art and The real face of Michelangelo.
 He also started to publish his studies: From clay to marble, Depicting sport in art and About Monumentality.